Jamaal Charles: 2005 season

-In his true freshman season with the Longhorns, Charles was an instant contributor in a crowded backfield that included Vince Young as a dual-threat quarterback.
+In his true freshman season with the Longhorns, Charles was an contributor in a backfield that included Vince Young as a dual-threat quarterback.

 In his collegiate debut against Louisiana-Lafayette, he had 14 carries for 135 rushing yards and a rushing touchdown in the 60–3 victory.
 His 135 yards set the school record for rushing yards in a freshman debut.

 Against Ohio State, he caught 6 passes for 69 yards, which was the 4th most receptions in a game by a freshman in school history at the time.

 Two weeks later, against Rice, he had 16 carries for 189 rushing yards, the second most by a Longhorn freshman in school history at the time, and three rushing touchdowns in the 51–10 victory.

 On October 8, in the Red River Showdown against Oklahoma, he had nine carries for 116 rushing yards, including an 80-yard touchdown run that was one of the 10 longest in school history and the 2nd most by a freshman at the time, in the 45–12 victory.
 Texas ended up going 11–0 in the regular season to earn a berth in the Big 12 Championship Game against Colorado.
 Against the Buffaloes, he had seven carries for 62 rushing yards and two rushing touchdowns in the 70–3 victory.
 The victory put Texas in the National Championship Game in the Rose Bowl against the USC Trojans.
 He had five carries for 34 rushing yards in the 41–38 victory as Texas claimed a perfect season and National Championship.

 Overall, Charles rushed 119 times for 878 yards and 11 touchdowns, averaging 7.4 yards per carry.
 He finished second on the team in rushing attempts and rushing yards and third in rushing touchdowns.
 He tied Cedric Benson for the school record for touchdowns by a freshman in a season with 11.
 He finished in the top 10 for freshman at Texas for touchdowns (11 for 2nd most), points (78 for 3rd most), 100-yard games (3 for 3rd most) and rushing yards (878 for 5ht most).
 He and Henry Melton set the school record for touchdowns, with 21, by a pair of freshman running backs and had the 2nd most yards.

 At the end of the season he was named 2nd-team All-Big 12.